Mohd-Tarique99/MAC_Changer/README.md

 How to use:

-python MAC_Changer.py -i 'Intrface_name' -m 'New Mac address'
+python MAC_Changer.py -i 'Interface_name' -m 'New Mac address'